dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

    * Set default values for rest of the options
    * Add DTP user to the sudoers file \
    sudo usermod -aG sudo dtpuser

+b) Add exception to sudoers file for the user dtpuser as follows:\
+   sudo vi /etc/sudoers
+   dtpuser ALL=(ALL) NOPASSWD: ALL

+   save and exit

 1. From Jenkins Home Page Click Credentials on the Left Side Panel.\
         ![Jenkins is Ready](/cicd/jenkins/images/credentials-page.png)